 Drama is looked upon as being an essential component of life of Buckingham Preparatory School.
 We believe that drama enriches the lives of people, and so we wish to involve as many children as possible in drama activities.

 The Infants (Reception, Year 1 and Year 2) perform a Christmas play in the School Hall.

-- Finally a Year 6 leavers play is performed at the end of the Summer Term.
+A Year 6 leavers play is performed at the end of the Easter Term.